-If you are interested in choosing individual courses from the existing focus area to design an option that best meets your goals, please contact an enrollment advisor at 855-646-5286.
+If you are interested in choosing individual courses from the existing focus area to design an option that best meets your goals, please contact an enrollment specialist at 855-646-5286.

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.
+For a personalized estimate of your time to completion, call an enrollment specialist at 855-646-5286.

-|Course Code||MGMT 8015M||Course||Gateway to Doctoral Studies||Credits||(5 cr.)|
+|Course Code||MGMT 8003M||Course||Gateway to Doctoral Management Studies||Credits||(5 cr.)|

-|Course Code||MGMT 8550M||Course||IT Security and Compliance||Credits||(4 cr.)|
+|Course Code||MGMT 8505M||Course||IT Security and Compliance||Credits||(5 cr.)|

 |Course Code||MGMT 8515M||Course||Strategic IT Leadership and System Architecture||Credits||(5 cr.)|